Auke-Dirk/x-IMU-CPP-API/README.md

 **QtSerialPort (>= Qt 5.1.x)**

 If the requirements are met, the library is extended --"ximu::SerialPort" with Qt's serialport functionality.
-Next to this a serialport **(Qt)** programm with gui is added for the testing pruposes.
+Next to this a serialport **(Qt)** gui and console program.

 **QOpenGLWidget (>=Qt 5.4.x)**

 When then requirements for the QOpenGLWidget are met, a test is added showing a rotating cube.
+And a plugin '3D Cube' becomes available.

 Code Snippet: *how to use the library*
 ------------------------------------